-Respite Care For Family Caregivers & Other Assisted Living Services in Huntington Beach, CA
+Respite Care Services For Family Caregivers in Huntington Beach, CA

-Our assisted living includes help for seniors as well as help for family members in the form of respite care
+Our assisted living options include help for seniors as well as help for family members

 Studies show that people who provide home care for a loved one may experience mental and physical health problems more frequently than the general population.
 According to the Centers for Disease Control and Prevention, the positive emotions associated with caregiving may be overshadowed by the influences of prolonged stress.
 These can result in more frequent colds and flu, back pain, sleep disorders, and high blood pressure.
 Such problems leave you vulnerable to injuries and chronic illness.